QwiraDev/SoarZip/SECURITY.md

 **Please report security vulnerabilities by using GitHub's private vulnerability reporting feature.** You can find this option in the "Security" tab of our repository.

-Alternatively, if you prefer, you can report security vulnerabilities by emailing the lead maintainer directly at [your-email@example.com] (请替换成你的邮箱地址).
+Alternatively, if you prefer, you can report security vulnerabilities by emailing the lead maintainer directly at [qwiradev@163.com].

 **Please do not report security vulnerabilities through public GitHub issues.**